Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: The 1D model of arterial blood flow

 \subsection{1D mathematical model}

-Under the assumption of an axisymmetric velocity profile, the 1D arterial blood flow model can be written as:
+The details of the derivation of the 1D model can be found in literature, such as~\cite{barnard1966theory,formaggia2009cardiovascular,hughes1973one,lagree2000inverse}.
+We stress the two main assumptions usually held in most applications: axisymmetric velocity profile and large wave length compared with the radius of the vessel.
+The 1D arterial blood flow model can be written as:

-where as stated above, $A$ is the cross-section area of the artery, $Q$ the flow rate or flux, and $\rho$ the density of blood.
+where as stated above, $A$ is the cross-sectional area of the artery, $Q$ the volumetric flow rate or flux and $P$ the internal pressure.
+The blood density $\rho$ is assumed a constant.
+The independent variable $t$ is time and $x$ is the axial distance.
 The coefficient $\alpha$ is the momentum correction factor, and $C_f$ is the skin friction coefficient.
 They depend on the shape of the velocity profile.
-Usually, the profile can be estimated from the Womersley number which is defined as $R\sqrt{\omega/ \nu}$, with $R$ the radius of the vessel, $\omega$ the frequency of the pulse wave and $\nu$ the kinematic viscosity of the fluid.
+Usually, the profile can be estimated from the Womersley number which is defined as $R\sqrt{\omega/ \nu}$, with $R$ the radius of the vessel, $\omega$ the angular frequency of the pulse wave and $\nu$ the kinematic viscosity of the fluid.
 With a small Womersley number, we can take a Poiseuille (parabolic) profile.
 In that case $\alpha=\frac{4}{3}$ and $C_f=8\pi\nu $.
 This choice is only valid for very viscous flows~\cite{lagree2000inverse, lagree1996etude}.
 In practice, viscosity is not so large, and the profile is more flat.
 For a completely flat profile $\alpha$ equals 1.
 This value is often used since it leads to a considerable simplification in analysis and the loss of relevance of the model is very small in most cases~\cite{formaggia2003one}.
 Thus we assume its value is 1 in this paper.
 The value of $C_f$ needs special attention because it has significant influence on the pulse wave.
-In practical applications, its value has to be determined according to the particular problem at hand (both \textit{in vitro} and \textit{in vivo}).
+In practical applications, its value has to be determined according to the particular problem at hand (both \textit{in vitro} and \textit{in vivo} ones).
 We assume its value is $8\pi\nu$ according to a Poiseuille profile.
 We are aware of the limit of this approximation.
-However, as our purpose is comparison of numerical schemes, we do not discuss any more the value of $\alpha$ and $C_f$.
+However, as our purpose is comparison of numerical schemes, we do not discuss any more the values of $\alpha$ and $C_f$.